Martin Jančula: Career

-Jančula was signed by South China from ŠK Slovan Bratislava.
+Jančula was signed by South China from ŠK Slovan Bratislava in October 2001.
 On 29 November 2001, during an Asian Cup Winners' Cup match, he scored a hat-trick against Japanese side Shimizu S-Pulse, with his goals coming in the 9th, 54th and 59th minutes, as he sent a crowd of 10,343 spectators into raptures with a fine display.
+He left South China in 2002 after the expiry of his contract and joined Happy Valley, where he formed a partnership with Kittitian striker Keith Gumbs.
+Jančula scored in the opening round of the 2003–04 season, a 4–2 win against Sun Hei.
+He later played for Kitchee, scoring in a 4–2 away defeat to Buler Rangers in October 2004.